Pizza for breakfast- do I really need to say more?

 So, on the weekends, I like to make an awesome breakfast at least once.

 Thanks to a wild concoction of low sugar levels and crazy hormones, I decided to make breakfast pizza.

 Just in case you’re wondering, breakfast pizza is always a good idea.
 For starters, it’s as easy as pie to make (side note- is this a real saying?
 I know I’ve heard it several times before, but it makes no sense.
 Pie is not easy, you guys.
 This, THIS is easy).
-Anyway, as I was saying, grab a couple naan or flatbread, add your fav toppings, cheese and a fried egg.
+Anyway, as I was saying, grab a couple naan or flatbread, add your fav toppings like delicious Sauteed Mushrooms, cheese, and a fried egg.
 Bam!
 Breakfast is ready.